Sibosia

-Abisara burnii or White-spotted Judy, is a butterfly in the family Riodinidae.
+Sibosia burnii or white-spotted judy, is a butterfly in the family Riodinidae.
 It is found in the Indomalayan realm.
-Abisara burnii is found from the Naga Hills in northern Myanmar (Burma) eastward into central Indochina, including northern Vietnam, where it inhabits montane forest habitats.
+Sibosia burnii is found from the Naga Hills in India, eastward into Myanmar, central Indochina, including northern Vietnam, where it inhabits montane forest habitats.
+It was formerly placed in the genus Abisara but that genus was found to be polyphyletic, leading to the placement under a new generic name.